EjjE101/CryptoBot/README.md

     - [ ] test for beter features

 **What am i working on now?**

 Currently working on implementing the websocket connection en improving the code that i have written.
 I need this because of the rate limit that is on de REST api, on bitfinex this is 90 request per second.
 With the websocket connection i received more then 1000 messages per second.

 **Ideas**

 The trading strategy that is currently used opens a position and closest it 15 seconds later.
 I think this can be improved to re-evaluate your current position every second.

 **Help the project**

-well do what i did and fork the project en improve the code for training and back testing i need access to fast hardware (gpu).
-Also for collecting the data i need a vps or ec2 these cost money and so i'm looking for sponsers.
+well do what i did and fork the project en improve the code.
+Also for training and back testing i need access to fast hardware (gpu).
+Also for collecting the data i need a vps or ec2 these cost money and so i am looking for sponsors.

-BTC 148XxY4qVf7z5X9rK3FtxiJaUcynXLraxb</b>
+BTC 148XxY4qVf7z5X9rK3FtxiJaUcynXLraxb</br>
 ETH 0xb3EBA8abd933Bd7572dDF0c64aCD8eBaFFB420AB

 All sponsers will be mentioned below